I'm sooo not good at torturing so i outsource it to stalin

 The contents were a bit disappointing.
 I thought there might be valuable items, judging from the intricate patterns on the chest.

 I found a few tarnished medals dating all the way back from the Imperial days.
 White Army's, even.
 Possessing them seemed like an excellent way to earn his way back to the re-education camp.
 Beneath them were a stack of yellowed photographs.
 I glanced at the strangers' faces before tossing them back.
-They looked they're having fun, but fun had always had little to do with me.
+They looked they're having fun, but fun always had little to do with me.

 Frustration set in, but I had to encourage myself to keep looking.
-I looked under the bed, and it paid off.
+I looked under the bed, and I saw a long case.
+Inside, there's a rifle.
+Even better, a box of bullets.

 I knew for a fact I'm a competent shooter.
-While I’ve had regrettably few opportunities to use that skill, both before and after the world war ended, the prospect of carrying it on my escape was rather promising.
+While I've had regrettably few opportunities to use that skill, both before and after the war ended, the prospect of carrying it on my escape was rather promising.

 I turned to the old man's closet.
 Another inmate once swore he saw him in the woods wearing his furs, and nearly fainted, mistaking him for a bear.
-This meant I could simply acquire the furs from his closet, bypassing the entire tedious hunting process.
+This meant I could simply acquire the furs from his closet, skipping the entire tedious hunting process.

 The lock gave way without much protest.
 Inside, I spotted the bear skin right away.
 My fellow inmate hadn't been hallucinating.
-It was thick, black, and unnervingly warm to the touch, as if the bear’s body heat had yet to dissipate.
-Someone had lined it with cloth and, in a small pocket, left a few forgotten coins.
+It was thick, black, and unnervingly warm to the touch, as if the bear's body heat had yet to dissipate.

 I tossed the pelt on the bed.
 Its weight was concerning for a long journey, but if I could only take one, this was the one.

-Then again, the coats were old.
+A search of the other clothes proved the old man had a casual relationship with his money as I soon found a few coins in the pockets.
+Then again, those clothes were old.
 Not just old, but ancient, the kind of relics an old person accumulates because they can't bear to part with anything, even a military coat that clearly predated the Great War.

 I held one up.
 The color was ambiguous in the dim light, somewhere between grey and dirt.
 The texture, however, was good, solid wool.
 Not the synthetic rubbish we have now.
 The old man must have worn it everywhere, through every patch of mud and field of grass.
 The fine hairs of the wool were all worn away, polished down by a lifetime of use.
 And there were stains that would never come out.
-On second thought, that probably wasn't mud at all.

 Well.
 That was unexpected.
 A full set of Meiji-era Japanese uniform, tucked inside an Imperial Russian military coat.

 I was speechless.
 The set was complete—jacket, trousers, gaiters, shoes, everything.
-It was almost in a mint condition, aside from a few holes that had been stitched back together.
+It was almost kept in a mint condition, aside from a few holes that had been stitched back together.
 The old man's own handy work, no doubt, because the sewing was terrible.
 There were old stains, too.
 On the jacket, they just looked dark.
 On the gaiter, the blood stain was clearer, leaving a yellowed ring around a bullet hole.

 I checked the pockets.
 Empty, save for a small pouch of dried herbs.
 It smelled faintly pleasant, probably to keep the moths out.
 He'd put considerable effort into maintaining this.
 It looked like it was still ready to be worn again.
 Not by him, though.
 The uniform was far too small for his frame.
 It would have fit me perfectly, back before the labor camp shaved me down to bone and skin.